skhozin/skhozin.github.io/README.md

 ## Requirements

-The Thunderhead SDK for iOS supports iOS 8.0 and above.
+The Thunderhead SDK for iOS supports iOS 9.0 and above.

 ### iOS version requirements

-+ iOS minimum version (deployment target): iOS 8.0
++ iOS minimum version (deployment target): iOS 9.0
-+ iOS base SDK version: iOS 13.0
++ iOS base SDK version: iOS 14.3
-+ Xcode minimum version: 11.0
++ Xcode minimum version: 12.0

+*Note:*
+Xcode versions < 12.0 only support archiving an application with bitcode disabled.

 ## Installation

-Thunderhead SDK supports [Swift Package Manager](https://swift.org/package-manager/) and [CocoaPods](https://cocoapods.org).
+The Thunderhead SDK can be integrated via [Swift Package Manager](#swift-package-manager), [CocoaPods](#cocoapods) or [by manually adding it to your project](#manual-installation).

 ### Swift Package Manager

 Adding a binary Swift package into your project can be done directly in Xcode in a few simple steps:

 1. Add the package dependency into your Xcode project.
-To do so, you can pick any of the following approaches:
-    + In the Xcode Navigation Bar, go to File > Swift Packages > Add Package Dependency… You might need to select your project in the next window if there are multiple projects in your workspace.
+To do so, in the Xcode Navigation Bar, go to File > Swift Packages > Add Package Dependency… You might need to select your project in the next window if there are multiple projects in your workspace.
 Enter the package repository URL provided below to the search field and hit Next.
-    + In your project's settings, navigate to the "Swift Packages" tab, and click the + button.
-Enter the package repository URL provided below to the search field and hit Next.
-    + In your project target’s settings, navigate to the “General” tab, and in the “Frameworks, Libraries, and Embedded Content” section, click the + button.
-Select Add Other, and choose Add Package Dependency… Enter the package repository URL provided below to the search field and hit Next.

 ```sh
 https://github.com/thunderheadone/one-sdk-ios